Rajat-T/OJ-Problem-Editorial-Downloader/README.md

 ## ⚖️ Disclaimer

-This tool is for educational purposes and personal use.
+This tool may be used for educational, research, or commercial purposes, including training large language models.
 Please:

 - **Respect platform terms of service** and usage policies
 - **Use reasonable rate limiting** to avoid overloading servers